wlockwood/BlurDetection2/README.md

     "threshold": 100.0
 }
 ```
+# History
+## Changes from parent branch
+This was forked from [Will Brennan's BlurDetection2](https://github.com/WillBrennan/BlurDetection2).
+The major changes from that version are:
+* Support for raw files via RawPy
+  * Note: this has only been tested with NEF and CR2 files!
+* A pre-filter of images with bilinear filtering, as suggested by OpenCV docs.
+* An additional flag that causes images to be moved into subfolders based on their score (blurry/semi_blurry)
+  * Note: This hasn't been tested extensively and may interact poorly with having multiple input paths.
+* A summary section after everything has been processed that shows statistics for the run.
+* Bugfixes
+  * A fix for the scaling system to increase the range of possible input image sizes
+  * A fix to file detection that prevents files from being processed twice

+## Citations
 This is based upon the blogpost [Blur Detection With Opencv](https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) by Adrian Rosebrock.

 ![Blur Mask Demo](https://raw.githubusercontent.com/WillBrennan/BlurDetection2/master/docs/demo.png)